 Treatment options for children and teens

 The first-line treatment for children and teens with high blood pressure is a healthy lifestyle.
 This includes:

 - regular exercise

 - weight loss for those who are overweight or obese

 Children may take the same blood pressure medications as adults when necessary.
-For children with secondary hypertension, blood pressure often returns to normal once the underlying condition is
+For children with secondary hypertension, blood pressure often returns to normal once the underlying condition is treated.

 High blood pressure treatment usually involves a combination of lifestyle changes and medication.
 Sometimes, lifestyle changes are enough to return your blood pressure to normal levels.
 These changes may include diet, exercise, and weight loss.
 If your high blood pressure continues, be sure to consult a doctor who can prescribe appropriate medication.

 Medically Reviewed by: Debra Sullivan, PhD, MSN, CNE, COI